n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 identical to the single-part dependent vowel "E" (`U+17C1`) plus a right-side component.

-Unlike many other scripts, the right-side components in Khmer are not assigned Unicode codepoints, therefore these decompositions are not canonical.
+Unlike many other scripts, the decompositions of multi-part dependent vowels in Khmer are not defined as canonical in Unicode.
+Some of the right-side components that would result from these decompositions do not correspond to assigned Unicode codepoints.

 Instead, fonts typically substitute the default glyph with a right-side-component glyph using GSUB substitutions.
 The decomposition